aurangau/ICIP2024/README.md

 ## Results

 ### Tabular Results
+Set14[] and set5 were used to measure the performance of our algorithm against popular restoration techniques.
 #### Set14
 | Algorithm | PSNR (dB) | SSIM |
 | --- | --- | --- |